 If you’re coming to study with us for undergraduate, postgraduate taught or postgraduate research course, you’ll need to apply for the Tier 4 student visa.

-In order to apply for your student visa, you’ll need a Confirmation of Acceptance of Studies (CAS) which contains a unique 14-digit alpha-numeric reference number and the information we have sent to the UK Visas and Immigration regarding your study with us.
+In order to apply for your student visa, you’ll need a Confirmation of Acceptance of Studies (CAS).
+This contains a unique 14-digit alpha-numeric reference number and the information we have sent to the UK Visas and Immigration regarding your study with us.

 Please note that your CAS won’t be issued until you have met all the conditions of your offer, including paying your deposit and sending us a copy of the information page from your passport.

-If it’s found that you do not meet the requirements as set out by the Home Office we won’t be able to issue a CAS.
-For this reason we strongly recommend that you complete this form at your earliest opportunity prior to paying your deposit.
+If it’s found that you do not meet Home Office requirements, we won’t be able to issue a CAS.
+For this reason, we strongly recommend that you complete the Previous UK Study Form as soon as possible, before paying your deposit.

-You’ll also be required to show that you have sufficient funds to pay for your remaining fees and a fixed amount towards your living costs.
-This is known as maintenance.
-You must be able to show, using original bank statements, that the money has been held for at least 28 days (finishing on the date of the closing balance) the end of that 28-day period cannot be more than one month before the date of the application.
+You’ll also be required to show that you have sufficient funds to pay for your remaining fees and a fixed amount towards your living costs, this is known as maintenance.
+You must be able to show, using original bank statements that the money has been held for at least 28 days (finishing on the date of the closing balance) the end of that 28 day period cannot be more than one month before the date of the application.
 The bank statements must also be from a bank recognised by UK Visas and Immigration.
 If the bank account is not a UK current account then you must show that you have sufficient funds based on the prevailing exchange rate at the time of the application of your visa (not at the time the bank statement commenced).
 You cannot apply for your visa if you do not meet this requirement – your application will be refused.
 If you are in doubt please check with us or with our in-country representatives as non-compliance with this requirement even on a technicality will result in a refusal of your visa.
 If you would like further information about applying for a visa, contact the British Embassy or High Commission in your home country.

 International candidates who are applying for postgraduate level courses in certain science or technology subjects (and who are not from either a European Economic Area country or Switzerland) will require ATAS clearance certification from The Foreign and Commonwealth Office.
-This will mainly apply to students undertaking postgraduate taught or research degrees in the faculties of Science & Technology, Health, Social Care & Education and Medical Science.
+This will mainly apply to students undertaking postgraduate taught or research degrees in the faculties of Science & Technology, Health, Social Care & Education, and Medical Science.